alonisser/checksum-app/README.md

 ## What this does:
 A demonstration of checksum as part of a network protocol

+## Deploy

+via github actions to netlify

 ## Technical
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-So here is regular README.md
+So here is regular README.md for a react-create-app things

 ## Available Scripts